poseidon/terraform-render-bootstrap/README.md

 `bootkube-terraform` is a Terraform module that renders [bootkube](https://github.com/kubernetes-incubator/bootkube) assets, just like running the binary `bootkube render`.
 It aims to provide the same variable names, defaults, features, and outputs.

-## Status

-Warning: This project may move.

-TODO:

-* Experimental manifests
-* etcd TLS
-* Self-hosted etcd

 ## Usage

 Use the `bootkube-terraform` module within your existing Terraform configs.
-See the input `variables.tf` of example `terraform.tfvars.example`.
+Provide the variables listed in `variables.tf` or check `terraform.tfvars.example` for examples.

 ```hcl
 module "bootkube" {